dsolimando/elemento/README.md

 Elemento is a tiny yet powerful library that bridges the gap between modern Web Components and functional programming.
 It provides a clean, declarative API for creating custom elements that leverage Shadow DOM while maintaining a reactive programming model.

 Note on reactivity: Elemento uses Preact Signals Core (@preact/signals-core) for its reactive system.
 In our experience this has been the most stable and well-supported signals implementation for Elemento.
-Previous references to other signal libraries have been removed from the docs.

 ## Core Philosophy